On some aspects of local thermodynamical formalism: Local topological entropy in sense of Ye Zhang

 Without the assumption of transitivity, maps with non-constant entropy are not hard to find.
-A simple example of a map where $\htop(z)$ is not constant, and in fact, $\sup_z \htop(z) = \infty$, is given in Figure~\ref{fig:infent}; see \cite{H20} for H\"older continuous maps of this type.
-Maps of this type (i.e., with infinitely many transitive components, each with its own value for local entropy, and infinite entropy altogether, are $C^0$-generic on any manifold of dimension $\geq 2$, see \cite{FHT21}.
-For such examples, the values that local entropy assume forms a countable dense subset of $[0,\infty)$, and with some more work (but giving up on genericity) one can find smooth examples with these properties.
+A simple example of a map where $\htop(z)$ is not constant, and in fact, $\sup_z \htop(z) = \infty$, is given in Figure~\ref{fig:infent}, see \cite{H20} for H\"older continuous maps of this type.
+Maps of this type (i.e., with infinitely many transitive components, each with its own value for local entropy, and infinite entropy altogether), are $C^0$-generic on any manifold of dimension $\geq 2$, see \cite{FHT21}.
+For such examples, the values $E$ that local entropy assumes forms a countable subset of $[0,\infty)$.
+With some more work (but giving up on genericity) one can find smooth examples where $E$ is dense in $[0,\infty)$, as well.

 \ifpic

 \fi